|Name and Contact Details||Summary|

 Role: Lecturer in Journalism, Course Convenor MA International Journalism

 Phone: 01895 267634

 Paul Lashmar has been on the journalism staff at Brunel since 2009 and teaches a number of modules.
-He is currently undertaking a PhD on the links between the intelligence services and the media.
-Part of the research team in journalism and teaches on Brunel University's MA and BA journalism courses, Paul is writing a text book on multimedia journalism with Steve Hill of Solent University for publication by Sage in 2013.
+He teaches on Brunel University's MA and BA journalism courses and is currently finishing a PhD on the links between the intelligence services and the media.
+His text book on multimedia journalism with Steve Hill of Solent University was published by Sage in 2014.

 Paul is a highly regarded investigative journalist and has worked in television, radio and print.
 He has been on the staff of The Observer, Granada Television’s World in Action current affairs series and The Independent.
-He has also produced a number of TV programmes for BBC’s Timewatch and Channel 4’s Dispatches series and is the author of three books and a chapter in ‘Investigative Journalism: Context & Theory’ (2008).
+He has also produced a number of TV programmes for BBC’s Timewatch and Channel 4’s Dispatches series and is the author of four books and a chapter in the key book: ‘Investigative Journalism: Context & Theory’ (2008).

 He covered the ‘War on Terror’ for the Independent on Sunday from 2001-2008.

 Recent seminar: "Intelligence and Media relations" at the Reuters Institute, Oxford University on Wednesday 14 May 2014.